Charles-Zhang-Redream/TiddlyConverter/README.md

 For personal use, developing this utility as a full C# project is overkill; However the benefit is we could publish it as a .exe file.
 More efficient way of developing this is to use [Pure/Notebook](https://github.com/pure-the-Language/Pure/).

+Formatting details:

+* Removes "Draft" tiddlers
+* Ignores tiddly icons and colors
+* We use a presumed [KMD style](https://files.totalimagine.com/PDF/KnowledgeMarkdownWorkflow-Presentation_No.1_Rev.0.5.pdf) markdown notation to deal with Tags, etc. This format is not customizable outside the source code, and I do not intend to make it more complicated.

 ## Features

 * Converst JSON to MD/KMD Style